aipohruth/python/README.md

  ### Description

- These are codes which represents how to write SQL syntaxs using Psycopg2 Connected to postgress database.
+ These codes represents how to write SQL syntaxs using Psycopg2 Connected to postgress database.
  Import all dependencies like psycopg2,sqlite3 etc...
  Create variables and pass localhost,db-username,dbname etc...
  Connect to psycopgy2,create scripts and remember to commit() and close() all connections